eccol/ruby-chess/README.md

 It's still very messy in a lot of places.
 It's also not complete, but the core moving-pieces-around functionality is there.

 Remaining issues:
-* No en passant.
+* ~~No en passant.~~ It does en passant!
+I'm not *that* lazy!
-* Incorrectly IDs checkmates when moving a piece other than the king would rescue it.
+* Incorrectly declares checkmates when moving a piece other than the king would rescue it.
 * Does not recognize draws.
 * I'm sure there are other bugs that can pop up.